Nerve pain may be shooting, stabbing, burning, sharp or sudden

 - Diabetic neuropathy - usually experienced in the ankles and feet; accompanied by very poor circulation

 - Post herpetic neuralgia - this is pain after having shingles; there are many parts of the body that can be affected

 - Fibromyalgia - widespread pain and tenderness in the body, often accompanied by fatigue

 - Trigeminal neuralgia - damage to the trigeminal nerve in the face; can be excruciating

 - Complex regional pain syndrome - a painful condition of the arm, hand, leg or foot, which may occur after an injury

 After a diagnosis of acute or chronic nerve pain, your pain management plan will include several methods of pain relief and should offer drug-free options.

-ActivBody is the physical therapy product we suggest for nerve pain.
+ActivBody is the TENS machine we suggest for nerve pain.